Yoake2000/Linux-Documentations/pages/AMD P-State EPP Scaling Driver Configuration For Ryzen Laptops.md

 		  sudo systemctl restart auto-cpufreq.service
 		  ```
 - # Notes:
-	- This guide is heavily inspired by a [Lemmy.world post](https://lemmy.world/post/3081149)that discusses on how to configure ``
+	- This guide is heavily inspired by a [Lemmy.world post](https://lemmy.world/post/3081149)that discusses on how to configure the AMD P-States EPP driver.
+This guide though tries to present it into